Study plan guides

 A personalised Study Plan Guide will be generated that shows you where subjects or majors, minors or elective subjects can be added to your enrolment in StudentOnLine.

-Information to help you use the tool
+Information to help you use the tool (undergraduate courses)

 You can only select one major at a time using the Study Plan Guides tool.